 We all experience distractions from various sounds and noises, inside and outside of the office.
 Music playing from the speakers is a great addition to our office that sets an ambient background, acting as a neutral filter for otherwise distracting noises.
 More than that, it provides a shared reference point for creative conversation – as well as highlighting some interesting musical tastes!

 Our culture also strongly encourages regular microbreaks to help clear the mind and regain focus.
 Office space that allows for comfortable relaxation and access to sensory stimuli such as Lego, mindfulness colouring books and video games yields fantastic results in keeping the team energised and lucid.
-You can read more about the power of microbreaks in this post written by our MD, David Beharall.

 5. Learn and share knowledge